ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 The last line of output from this script, starting with ``*/1 * * * *`` or ``*/3 * * * *``, can be saved and :ref:`used later <Automate>` to automatically run portions of the workflow if users have the Rocoto workflow manager installed on their system.

 This workflow generation script creates an experiment directory and populates it with all the data needed to run through the workflow.
 The flowchart in :numref:`Figure %s <WorkflowGeneration>` describes the experiment generation process.
 First, ``generate_FV3LAM_wflow.py`` runs the ``setup.py`` script to set the configuration parameters.
 Second, it copies the time-independent (fix) files and other necessary data input files from their location in the ufs-weather-model directory to the experiment directory (``$EXPTDIR``).
 Third, it copies the Weather Model executable (``ufs_model``) from the ``exec`` directory to ``$EXPTDIR`` and creates the input namelist file ``input.nml`` based on the ``input.nml.FV3`` file in the ``parm`` directory.
 Lastly, it creates the workflow XML file ``FV3LAM_wflow.xml`` that is executed when running the experiment with the Rocoto workflow manager.

+..
+COMMENT: ufs-weather-model directory doesn't exist...
+What was intended here?

 The ``setup.py`` script reads three other configuration scripts in order: (1) ``config_defaults.yaml`` (:numref:`Section %s <DefaultConfigSection>`), (2) ``config.yaml`` (:numref:`Section %s <UserSpecificConfig>`), and (3) ``set_predef_grid_params.py``.
 If a parameter is specified differently in these scripts, the file containing the last defined value will be used.